Fiber product homotopy method for multiparameter eigenvalue problems: Conditioning of the fiber product MEP and standard MEP

-The condition number for an MEP has been defined and studied \cite{HP2003} --- we will discuss this in Section~\ref{ss:kappaCoef}.
-Nevertheless, recall that condition number \cite[Chapter~14]{ConditionBook} depends on the \emph{problem} --- two different problems that always give the same solution will in general still have different condition numbers.
+Recall that condition number \cite[Chapter~14]{ConditionBook} depends on the \emph{problem} --- two different problems that always give the same solution will in general have different condition numbers.
 The condition number for MEP as defined in \cite{HP2003} applies to the standard formulation of MEP in \eqref{eq:mep1}.
 Since we are solving a different problem \eqref{eq:equivMEP}, or more generally \eqref{eq:mep3}, albeit one that gives the same solutions as \eqref{eq:mep1}, it will have a different condition number.

-In this section, we will discuss the condition number for the fiber product MEP \eqref{eq:equivMEP} and compare it to the standard condition number for MEP as defined in \cite{HP2003}.
-To see that they are expected to be quite different, we may think of the common interpretation of condition number as measuring the change in output produced by a change in input.
+In this section, we discuss the condition number for the fiber product MEP \eqref{eq:equivMEP} and compare it to the condition number for the standard MEP as defined in \cite{HP2003}.
+They are expected to be quite different by the common interpretation of condition number as measuring the change in output produced by a change in input.
 The standard condition number for MEP in \cite{HP2003} measures the change in eigenvalues (output) produced by a change in the coefficient matrices (input).
 In fiber product homotopy method, we do not deform these coefficient matrices; instead, the relevant notion of condition number is one that measures the change in eigenvalues (output) produced by a change in the linear space defined by $G_1 = \dots = G_k = 0$ as in \eqref{eq:mep3} (input).
 So in our setting, we require the condition number of a variety intersected with a varying linear subspace.

 In the following, by a \emph{projective linear subspace} of a projective space, we mean $\{ \pi(\xv) \in \mathbb{P}^n : M\xv = 0, \; \xv \ne 0 \}$ for some $M \in \mathbb{C}^{m \times (n+1)} $ and where $\pi \colon \mathbb{C}^{n+1} \setminus \{0\} \to \mathbb{P}^n$ is the canonical projection.
 Henceforth, we will write $\mathbb{M} \coloneqq \pi \bigl(\ker(M) \setminus \{0\}\bigr)$ for the projective linear subspace that $M \in \mathbb{C}^{m \times (n+1)} $ defines in $ \mathbb{P}^n$.
 We write $[x_0 \colon x_1 \colon \dots \colon x_{n}]$ for homogeneous coordinates in $\mathbb{P}^n$.